razaellahi01/Subdomain-Spider/README.md

-# Team Vortex Subdomain Spider 🚀
+# Subdomain Spider - TEAM VORTEX🚀

 A robust and comprehensive subdomain enumeration tool that leverages multiple APIs and techniques to discover subdomains efficiently.